LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 * Once you make the change to a given file, tap on Commit changes (upper right)
 * Tap in the Commit message box and replace the default "Update filename" with a comment about what the customization does
 * Click on the "Create a new branch for this commit" option
+    * **Note: when you do the LoopWorkspace modifications, you will not choose this option**
 * Click on the Propose changes button
 * As soon as you do this, a new branch is automatically created with a name like username-patch-#, where the number increments each time
 * The next screen allows you to create a pull request - you do NOT want to do this